 This category includes measures that capture students' employment outcomes or entry into postsecondary education.
 It reports whether students who entered the adult education program either retained or entered a job or entered postsecondary education or training after exiting the program.
-Realizing that it is hard to follow up with every student who exited a program, schools can earn points for the measures in this category if they survey at least 50.0% of their exiting students.
-Conversely, schools that do not survey at least 50.0% of their exiting students earn zero points for the measure(s) in this category.
+Realizing that it is hard to follow up with every student who exited a program, schools can earn points for the measures in this category if they survey at least 50.0% of their exiting students earn zero points for the measure(s) in this category.

-1. Entered Employment or Postsecondary Measure
+- 1. Entered Employment or Postsecondary Measure - a.

-a.
 This measure captures the percentage of students entering an adult education school without a job who are either employed in the first quarter after the quarter of exit from the adult education program or enrolled in a postsecondary school or training program before the end of the program year.
-It also captures the percentage of students not captured in any College and Career Readiness (CCR) measures who earned a secondary credential in the prior program year and entered postsecondary education or training after exiting the adult education program.

-i.
-The target is 90.0%.
+It also captures the percentage of students not captured in any College and Career Readiness (CCR) measures who earned a secondary credential in the prior program year and entered postsecondary education or training after exiting the adult education program. - b.
+Floor and Target - The target is 90.0%.
 The floor is set at the 10th percentile of local or national CCR performance (whichever is lower).
 "Local" refers to Entered Employment or Postsecondary rates from Washington, DC's adult education public charter sector.
 "National" refers to Entered Employment/Postsecondary data reported by OCTAE.
-Percentiles will be calculated using a weighted average of the most recent (and available) two or three years' worth of data; the lowest 10th percentile between the local and national percentiles will be floor for this measure.

-2. Retained Employment or Entered Postsecondary Measure

-a.
-This measure captures the percentage of students entering an adult education school with a job who are either still employed in the third quarter after the quarter of exit from the adult education program or who entered postsecondary education or training before the end of the program year.
+Percentiles will be calculated using a weighted average of the most recent (and available) two or three years' worth of data; the lowest 10th percentile between the local and national percentiles will be floor for this measure. - 2.
+Retained Employment or Entered Postsecondary Measure - a.
+This measure captures the percentage of students entering an adult education school with a job who are either still employed in the third quarter after the quarter of exit from the adult education program or who entered postsecondary education or training before the end of the program year. - b.
+Floor and Target - i.

-i.
 The target is 95.0%.
 The floor is set at the 10th percentile of local or national CCR performance (whichever is lower).
-"Local" refers to Retained Employment or Entered Postsecondary rates from Washington,

-DC's adult education public charter sector.
+"Local" refers to Retained Employment or Entered Postsecondary rates from Washington, DC's adult education public charter sector.
 "National" refers to Retained Employment or Entered Postsecondary rates reported by OCTAE.
 Percentiles will be calculated using a weighted average of the most recent (and available) two or three years' worth of data; the lowest 10th percentile between the local and national percentiles will be floor for this measure.

-Measure Floor 35 Target Entered Employment or Postsecondary 31.6 90.0 Retained Employment or Entered Postsecondary 45.5 95.0 a.
-This measure captures the average in-seat attendance (ISA) rate.